Yat0r/MyPhotos/README.md

 - Open or create an album from the UI.
 - Select a photo to view/edit metadata in `Photo Properties`.
 - Save album to persist changes (text format).

-## Troubleshooting
-- CS0234: "The type or namespace name 'MyPhotoAlbum' does not exist in the namespace 'Manning' (are you missing an assembly reference?)"
-  - Cause: code references `Manning.MyPhotoAlbum` while actual namespace is `MyPhotoAlbum`, or the assembly/project containing that namespace is not referenced.
-  - Fixes:
-    1. Prefer making namespaces consistent.
-If `MyPhotoAlbum` is the defined namespace, change usages from `using Manning.MyPhotoAlbum;` to `using MyPhotoAlbum;`, or change the namespace declarations in the `MyPhotoAlbum` project to `Manning.MyPhotoAlbum` if that is intended.
-    2. Ensure the UI project references the model project:
-       - In Solution Explorer, right‑click the UI project (e.g. `MyPhotoControls`) → __Add Reference__ → Projects → check `MyPhotoAlbum`.
-    3. If the API is in a compiled assembly, add the assembly via __Add Reference__ → Browse or Assemblies.
-    4. After changes, clean and rebuild the solution (__Build > Clean Solution__, then __Build > Rebuild Solution__).
-- Other common checks:
-  - Confirm `Copy Local` or build configuration for referenced projects.
-  - Verify there are no accidental duplicate namespaces or typographical mistakes in `using` directives.

 ## Tests
 - If there are unit tests, run them using Visual Studio's __Test Explorer__.